 A business that creates a unique ride in virtual reality or a user-friendly combination of immersive visual content with existing rollercoasters, drop towers, water slides, etc., can attract and serve more guests without expanding the park, generate a lot of buzz, and get a competitive edge.

-People enjoy successful implementations of VR in theme parks worldwide, such as Coastality in Europa-Park, The Demon in Tivoli Gardens, Zumanjaro: Drop of Doom at Six Flags Great Adventure, and others.
+People enjoy successful implementations of VR in theme parks worldwide.
+There is Coastality in Europa-Park, The Demon in Tivoli Gardens, Zumanjaro: Drop of Doom at Six Flags Great Adventure, and others.
 For example, the latter is a drop ride transformed through VR into a fight with mutant spiders in a futuristic city.

 The first theme park built entirely around VR, the Oriental Science Fiction Valley, opened in 2018 in China.